Generating Preview Tables for Entity Graphs: Introduction

-It is challenging to select entity graphs for a particular need, given abundant datasets from many sources and the oftentimes scarce information available for them.
-While sources such as the aforementioned data repositories often provide dataset descriptions, users cannot get a direct look at an entity graph before fetching it.
-In this paper, we propose methods to automatically produce \emph{preview tables} for entity graphs.
-Given an entity graph with many types of entities and relationships, we generate a set of tables, each for an important entity type.
-A table comprises a set of attributes, each of which corresponds to a relationship associated with the entity type.
+In this paper, we propose methods to automatically produce \textbf{\emph{preview tables}} for entity graphs.
+Given an entity graph with a large number of entities and relationships, our methods select from the many entity types a few important ones and produce a table for each chosen entity type.
+Such a table comprises a set of attributes, selected among many candidates, each of which corresponds to a relationship associated with the corresponding entity type.
 A tuple in the table consists of an entity belonging to the entity type and its related entities for the table attributes.